Furantsuu/NATA/README.md

 # NATA
-Nutrient and Agricultural Assistant for Fungi Detection using ResNet18
+Nutrient and Agricultural Assistant for Fungi Detection using ResNet18 trained on pytorch

 ### Installing required packages
 ```